Pranav016/Mirage-UI/README.md

 #### Note -

-**All CDNs and additional scripts are already there in the repo so it is ready to use immediately after cloning.**
+-   **All CDNs and additional scripts are already there in the repo so it is ready to use immediately after cloning.**
+-   **Please follow best code formatting and linting practices to assure good code quality.
+You should use tools such as Prettier or Eslint for thy purpose.**